 4. I recommend using model fit metrics to evaluate how well the LDDM (and a control model) explain the neurophysiological data.

 We appreciate the Reviewer’s constructive recommendation.
-As outlined in the response to the public review above, we clarify that we examined model neural activity in the different models (LDDM, RNM, and now LCA) in models best-fit to behavioral data.
-Adequately fitting the model(s) to neurophysiological data - particularly the fully dynamics of decision-related activity - will require more work and empirical observations, and given current technical limitations we do not address fitting the models to neural data in the current manuscript.
+As outlined in the response to the public review above, we now clarify that we examined model neural activity in three different models (LDDM, RNM, and now LCA) best-fit to behavioral data.
+Adequately fitting the model(s) to neurophysiological data – particularly the fully dynamics of decision-related activity – will require more work and empirical observations, and given current technical limitations we do not address fitting the models to neural data in the current manuscript.

-However, we believe there are informative aspects of the approach we currently take - fitting the models to behavioral (choice and RT) data, and then examining the neural activity of the best fitting model units.
-We now quantify how well different model excitatory unit activity - with model parameters fit to behavior - matches empirically recorded data (from Roitman & Shadlen), focusing on how population average activity varies with stimulus level (coherence) at different timepoints in the trial.
+However, we believe there are informative aspects of the approach we currently take – fitting the models to behavioral (choice and RT) data, and then examining the neural activity of the best fitting model units.
+We now quantify how well different model excitatory unit activity – with model parameters fit to behavior – matches empirically recorded data (from Roitman & Shadlen), focusing on how population average activity varies with stimulus level (coherence) at different timepoints in the trial.
 Because these models were not fit to the neural data, we use simple RMSE as a measure of explanatory power.

-This information is now presented in Fig. 6E, 6-S4E, and 6-S5E, along with new Results text:
+This information is now presented in Fig. 6E, 6-S4E, and 6-S5E, along with new Results text (pp. 20-21):

-“NEW TEXT HERE”
+“More quantitatively, we examined the relationship between activity and coherence at the specific time point (arrow points a and b) reported in the original work (Fig. 6E).
+Model predictions align well with empirical observations: across the three alternative models, the deviance between empirical recordings and model-predicted activity is the smallest for LDDM (quantified by root-mean-square error (RMSE); RMSELDDM = 2.74, RMSERNM = 20.10 (Fig. 6-figure supplement 4E), RMSELCA = 3.92 (Fig. 6-figure supplement 5E)).

+…

+Aligned to the onset of decision (Fig. 6D, right), … Quantification showed that LDDM again best predicted empirical neural activity with data aligned to choice onset (RMSELDDM = 6.77 (Fig. 6E); RMSERNM = 9.35 (Fig. 6-figure supplement 4E); RMSELCA = 7.51 (Fig. 6-figure supplement 5E)).”

 On a broader note, a significant limitation of fitting neural data and using model comparison metrics is that the novel focus of the model - the activity of inhibitory and disinhibitory neurons - has not been empirically well quantified in these types of tasks.
-In the revised manuscript, we propose model predictions about the dynamics of different neuronal types and the perturbation outcomes.
+Vary little data from these classes of neurons is currently available.
+In the revised manuscript, we address this limitation by describing model predictions about the dynamics of different neuronal types and the perturbation outcomes to guide future data collection.
 We hope that such model predictions, along with future work recording from identified neural subpopulations, will help deepen the understanding of circuit mechanisms underlying the decision-making process.